BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/intro.md

 Mathematicians to this day argue about the fundamental nature of math.
 Do we humans invent it, or do we discover it?
-Platonists and realists say that numbers are real, mind-independent things, implying that they were *discovered*.
+*Platonists* and realists say that numbers are real, mind-independent things, implying that they were *discovered*.
 Conceptualists say that numbers exist but are just mind-dependent ideas; nominalists say that numbers do not exist.
 The latter two positions would imply that numbers are *invented*.

+*Kant* suggested that the prerequisite of our experiences is a pure concept of the understanding (*Verstand*).
+A *Kantian* category is a characteristic of the appearance of any object in general, before it has been experienced (*a priori*).
+Without it, cognition is impossible because we would not be able to find any structures within the data.
+In his view, neither pure reason nor pure experience suffice;
+we need both.
+He thought that this is an *a priori truth* that we can only understand by using exclusively *a priori methods*, i.e., *pure reason*.
+From that perspective, numbers can not come from *pure experience* which is a truth we understand by *pure reason*.
+Numbers emerge from our *understanding* of the difference between one and many things;
+an experience that requires *a priori categories*.

 The difficulty in grasping that question is that we are thrown into math, as *Heidegger* would say.
 Teachers tell us what it is and how it works.